For a comprehensive list please see the VA publication, “Federal Benefits for Veterans, Dependents

 and Survivors” or visit Benefits.gov US Department of Veteran Affairs.

 The Military Injury Relief Fund (MIRF) grants a one-time, tax-exempt monetary payment to military service members injured in active service as a member of the Armed Forces of the United States serving after October 7, 2001, and to individuals diagnosed with post-traumatic stress while serving after October 7, 2001.

-Financial assistance, in the form of a grant, is available to purchase a new or used automobile to accommodate a veteran or service member with certain disabilities that resulted from an injury or disease incurred or aggravated during active military service.
+Financial assistance, in the form of a grant, is available to purchase a new or used specially equipped or adapted automobile to accommodate a veteran or service member with certain disabilities that resulted from an injury or disease incurred or aggravated during active military service.

 Specially Adapted Housing Program

 The Specially Adapted Housing (SAH) program offers grants to certain service members and veterans with severe service connected disabilities to assist them in building, remodeling, or purchasing an adapted home.

 Higher monthly pension for recipients who are housebound or require the assistance of others.